sporkupine/GetFriended/README.md

 - auth component should show some kind of error if passwords don't match (on signup), or email/password is not valid (on either)
   - this should also disable the submit button
 - Suggested Friends feature ~~(homepage, probably?)~~ created a Suggested Friends component
+- add validation to the auth page
+  - make sure email is a valid email, password is at least six characters
+    - for signup only: make sure password and password confirm fields match before submitting form
 ---